Integrated Shape-Force Estimation for Continuum Robots: A Virtual-Work and Polynomial-Curvature Framework: Estimation framework formulation

-In this section we present a novel virtual-work based modeling framework to support the force-shape sensing function.
+In this section we present a novel virtual-work based modeling framework to support the \removecomment{force-shape}\editcomment{shape-force}{[R1-m3]} estimation function.
 We define the polynomial curvature-based shape state space and establish the mappings between joint space, shape state space, and task space.
-Building on these mappings, at the end, we lead to a corresponding force sensing method based on a static model using the virtual-work principle.
+Building on these mappings, at the end, we lead to a corresponding force estimation method based on a static model using the virtual-work principle.
 This method is represented by polynomial curvature kinematics, offering a structured approach to model the continuum instrument's deformation.